UnclePetros/OriFlagTess/README.md

-## OriFlagTess - A flagstone molecule design tool
+## OriFlagTess - An origami flagstone molecule design tool

-OriFlagTess is a design software dedicated to calculate and construct single flagstone molecules.
+OriFlagTess is an origami design software dedicated to calculate and construct single flagstone molecules.